Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Result analysis and Discussion

 \subsubsection{Weight visualization of multi-scale context features}

 Fig.~\ref{fig:7} provides the relative weight statistics distributions of multi-scale context features (0-9) at three stages of EPCA-Net: low stage (Res-EPCA\_{2}\_{2}), middle stage (Res-EPCA\_{4}\_{6}), and high stage (Res-EPCA\_{5}\_{3}), respectively.
 We find a significant difference between multi-scale context feature weight distributions.
-When the deep neural network goes deeper, the weight gap of the multi-scale pixel context feature becomes more evident.
-The visual results prove our method can adaptively set relative weights to multi-scale pixel contexts by exploring global and local lesion information.
+When our EPCA-Net goes deeper, the weight gap of the multi-scale context feature becomes more evident, indicating that the roles of different scale context features are not equal.
+The visual results prove our method can adaptively set relative weights to multi-scale pixel contexts by exploiting the potential of global-local pathology distribution prior.